UAlaska-IT/database_application/README.md

 This is an application cookbook; no custom resources are provided.
 See recipes and attributes for details of what this cookbook does.

-A sample client cookbook that demonstrates most features of this cookbook can be found at test/fixtures/cookbooks/test_harness.
+A sample client cookbook that demonstrates features of this cookbook can be found at test/fixtures/cookbooks/test_harness.

 ## Development